-- Come to Adhomukhaswanasan.
-With the palms one foot away from the wall.
-Walk one step forward lift one leg up (ekapada adomukhaswanasan) kick (push) the floor with the other leg.
+- With the palms one foot away from the wall, Walk one step forward lift one leg up (Ekapada adomukhaswanasan) kick (push) the floor with the other leg.
 Such that both the legs reach the wall.

 - Look at the mat.
 Keep your shoulders, thighs and stomach tucked in.

 - Keep breathing in and out while holding the pose.

 - Now slowly bend the legs towards the chest, gently drop and land on toes.

 - For stability, balancing poses should be performed close to a wall or other support.
 Again, a yoga instructor is the best form of security.

 - Keep a cushion or blanket nearby to provide comfortable head support.

 - Lift each of your legs off the ground one at a time .
 Likewise, descend with one leg at a time.